 Ever since I experienced ensemble programming (also known as mob programming), it became my primary teaching tool.
-But due to COVID-19, it’s suddenly time for me to support remote workshops.
-Can mob programming work remotely?
+But due to COVID-19, it's suddenly time for me to support remote workshops.
+Can ensemble programming work remotely?

 To date, I’ve taught over 230 students about unit testing and Test-Driven Development.
 Almost all has been in person, with everyone in one room.

 My last TDD for iOS workshop was going to be in Amsterdam.
 But with the unfolding health crisis, my host Jeroen Leenarts and I decided to make the workshop fully remote.
 I'd been intending to start remote workshops someday, but this forced my hand.

-In this post, I want to share how my remote mob programming is evolving.
+In this post, I want to share how my remote ensemble programming is evolving.
 And you can add your own ideas.

 When I first started teaching, students worked solo on their own computers, Then I had them work in pairs.
-But after a workshop taught by Llewellyn Falco, I got hooked on mob programming.
+But after a workshop taught by Llewellyn Falco, I got hooked on ensemble programming.

-Here’s how I do mob programming when on-site.
+Here's how I do ensemble programming when on-site.

 There is one computer, hooked up to a projector.
 The IDE is set to light appearance (not dark), with a large font.
 In Xcode, this means I go to Preferences > Fonts & Colors, and select “Presentation (Light)”.
 I usually also go to System Preferences > Displays and use a Scaled display to make things larger.
 Otherwise, the text might be legible, but the controls will be too small.

 Then I establish 3 roles: